IkkarionCross/ikkarionCross.github.io/_posts/2025-11-28-feedback-culture.md

 “Joey, during last week’s planning meeting, when we were discussing whether to use Realm or Core Data, I felt disrespected when you called my idea ‘pointless’ before I could finish explaining it.
 I’d appreciate it if next time you let me finish before giving your opinion.
 I think you’d feel the same way if I dismissed your ideas too quickly.”

-This version shows empathy, describes the event clearly, and suggests improvement.
+> This version shows empathy, describes the event clearly, and suggests improvement.
+But it`s not needed to provide suggestions, the person who received the feedback can suggest ways to improve the releationship between you.

 ### Example 3 – Exaggerated Feedback